ChThH/divine_liturgy_series/index.md

 [The Divine Banquet: Communing with God](docs/02 Divine Banquet.pdf) |  [Handout](docs/02H Divine Banquet.pdf) | 2023-06-18
 [“It is Time for the Lord to Act”: The Age to Come](docs/03 Time for the Lord to Act.pdf) | [Handout](docs/03H Time for the Lord to Act.pdf) | 2023-06-25

-A quick request, if you find any errors please let me know.
-I intend to compile these together into a booklet for catechumens.
+A quick request, if you find any errors please notify the project owner.
+Future plans involve compiling these into a booklet for catechumens.

 ## Other links
 [Full Series Outline](Outline.md)